r-a-y/bp-reply-by-email/readme.txt

 == Changelog ==

+= 1.0-RC2 =
+* Feature: Support auto-updating the plugin through GitHub.
+Uses the [Plugin Update Checker](https://github.com/YahnisElsts/plugin-update-checker) library by Janis Elsts.
+* Feature: Preliminary support for [WP Better Emails](http://wordpress.org/extend/plugins/wp-better-emails/).
+* Fix: Flush default object cache before attempting to fetch userdata during inbox checks.
+* Enhancement: Introduce locking mechanism when connecting to the IMAP server to prevent multiple connections to the inbox.
+* Enhancement: For non-RBE emails, add a line above each email message stating that you should not reply to this email.
+* Enhancement: Add further methods to block auto-replies.
+* Enhancement: Add email subject line to "no body" bounce-back email.
+* Enhancement: Minor tweaks to email signature stripping.

 = 1.0-RC1 =
 * Feature: BuddyPress Docs support with BuddyPress groups (requires [BP Group Email Subscription Plugin](http://wordpress.org/extend/plugins/buddypress-group-email-subscription/))
 * Feature: Preliminary bbPress 2.2 support - can reply to group forum emails [BP Group Email Subscription Plugin](http://wordpress.org/extend/plugins/buddypress-group-email-subscription/)) and posting new topics via email.
 Does not support replying to general bbPress forum emails (those not attached to BuddyPress) as there are some bbPress bugs that need to be fixed.